cruncha-cruncha/blag/posts/LOC.md

 # Any observed statistical regularity will tend to collapse once pressure is placed upon it for control purposes

-Aka: when a measure becomes a metric, it ceases to be a good measure.
+Aka: when a measure becomes a target, it ceases to be a good measure.
+(Goodhart's Law)

+Side note: Goodhart is still alive (as of this writing).
+He was born 23 October 1936 in Oxford, England.
+He commented that "it does feel slightly odd to have one's public reputation largely based on a minor footnote".
+See [The Rarity of Genius](/blag/posts/the_rarity_of_genius.html).

 But also, some metrics are bad from the get-go: